-When a person has his driving privileges REVOKED, he often feels lost, overwhelmed and pessimistic.
-After all, how can a person get/keep meaningful employment without a license?
+When you have your driving privileges REVOKED, you can feel lost, overwhelmed and pessimistic.
+How can you get/keep meaningful employment without a license?
 Take care of children?
 Accomplish the most basic of daily tasks, such as buying groceries, going to the doctor, running errands?
-For many, the prospect of public transportation is not available, the cost of UBER is too high, and there just aren’t enough friends and family to rely on for daily transportation.
+For many, the prospect of public transportation isn’t available, the cost of UBER is too high, and there just aren’t enough friends and family to rely on for daily transportation.

-On top of this, those who have suffered a revocation don’t even know the first step to restoring their driver’s license.
-Well, that part is easy: Contact a driver’s license appeals specialist like Attorney Daniel T. Geherin, owner of MiLicenseLawyer.com and author of The Michigan Drunk Driving and Driver’s License Restoration Handbook.
-Dan has dedicated his career to helping put drivers back on the road following a license revocation, and he is recognized as a license appeals specialist in Ann Arbor and throughout Michigan.
+If you have suffered a revocation and don’t know the first step to restoring your driver’s license, contact an attorney for driver’s license reinstatement in Michigan.
+Daniel T. Geherin has dedicated his career to helping put drivers back on the road following a license revocation, and he’s recognized as a license appeals specialist in Ann Arbor and throughout Michigan.

-Dan will review a client’s driving record to determine when he/she is eligible for a hearing; where that hearing will take place; and how best to implement a plan to restore that license.
-If the person is not eligible, or not a good candidate, Dan and his team will honestly tell them and not charge a penny to do so.
-If, on the other hand, they are eligible and ready to work hard to get back on the road, the firm will explain the steps; provide a written fee agreement with a transparent fee structure; and then start the process of restoration.
+Dan will review your driving record to determine when you’re eligible for a hearing; where that hearing will take place; and how best to implement a plan to restore your license.
+If you’re not eligible, or not a good candidate, Dan and his team will honestly tell you and not charge you a penny.
+If you’re eligible and ready to work hard to get back on the road, the firm will explain the steps; provide a written fee agreement with a transparent fee structure; and then start the process of restoration.

-- Go to a branch of the Michigan Secretary of State and obtain a current Master Driving Record (cost is approximately $8.00).
+- Go to a Michigan Secretary of State branch and obtain a current Master Driving Record (cost is approximately $8.00).